-For federal grants, payment is normally made on a billed basis and handled through the Accounting Office.
-In the case where the college receives a sub-award, the entire payment should be sent to Accounting for processing.
+For federal grants, including subgrants through other institutions, payment is normally made on a billed basis and handled through the Accounting Office.

 Budgets for proposals to government agencies should be developed in accordance with the federal regulation as outlined in CFR 215.

 Subcontracts – Federal agencies require that both the contractor and subcontractor adhere to Office of Management and Budget requisites regarding accounting and audit procedures.
 It is the responsibility of the faculty members to obtain assurance from the subcontractor that compliance with federal regulations will be maintained.
 Failure to do so makes the primary contractor liable.
-Subcontracts on federal grants may not be issued to any person or entity appearing on the U. S. Government Terrorist Exclusion list.
+Subcontracts on federal grants may not be issued to any person or entity appearing on the U. S. Government Excluded Parties List System.